Australian Associated Press closing after 85 years

-CANBERRA, Australia (AP) — National news agency Australian Associated Press announced on Tuesday that it is closing after 85 years.
+CANBERRA, Australia (AP) — National news agency Australian Associated Press said Tuesday it was closing after 85 years, blaming a decline in subscribers and free distribution of news content on digital platforms.

-AAP Editor-in-Chief Tony Gillies said in a tweet: “The saddest day: AAP closes after 85 years of excellence in journalism.
-The AAP family will be sorely missed.”
+"The saddest day: AAP closes after 85 years of excellence in journalism.
+The AAP family will be sorely missed,” AAP Editor-in-Chief Tony Gillies said in a tweet.

-AAP Chief Executive Officer Bruce Davidson said operations would cease at the end of June.
+AAP's more than 170 journalists will cease operations by June 26.
+Its Pagemasters editorial production service will also close at the end of August, the company said.

-Australian Associated Press's Pagemasters editorial production service will also close at the end of August, he said.
+“The unprecedented impact of the digital platforms that take other people's content and distribute it for free has led to too many companies choosing to no longer use AAP's professional service,” the company said in a statement.
+“We have reached the point where it is no longer viable to continue.”

-AAP employs more than 170 journalists who work in bureaus in all states and territories of Australia.
-It also maintains correspondents in New Zealand, London and Los Angeles as well as using a network of contributors from the United States, Europe, Asia and Africa.
-AAP's domestic news coverage is complemented by alliances with the major international news agencies including The Associated Press.
+AAP Chairman Campbell Reid said the organization had been for generations “journalism's first responder.”

 The AP licenses its news text and photo services to AAP for redistribution into the Australian media market and its customers.
 AP is also contracted to use AAP text and photos.